mmjulkowska/MVApp/README.md

 6. Principal Component Analysis and data normalization
 7. Cluster Analysis based on selected dependent variables

+### How to cite the MVApp:
+The app is not published anywhere (yet - we are working on it), but if you wish to cite the app, please use the following:
+Julkowska, M.M., Saade, S., Gao, G., Morton, M.J.L., Awlia, M., Tester, M.A., "MVApp.pre-release_v2.0 mmjulkowska/MVApp: MVApp.pre-release_v2.0", DOI: 10.5281/zenodo.1067974

 ## Table of contents:
 [1.
 DATA UPLOAD](#1-data-upload)
 #